Below are some of the most frequently asked questions submitted prior to the officer application process.

 Keep your contact information current with us!
 Changes in address or phone number must be provided to the Civil Service Commission.
 You can do this by going to www.csc.columbus.gov and logging in to the Employment Center.
 From there you would go to your Account Settings, change your Contact Information, and Save your changes.

 When do I need to schedule a ride-along?

-If you have taken and passed all 4 phases of the civil service exam you may contact the Columbus Police Patrol Administration office at (614) 645-4580 to schedule a ride-along.
+If you are interested in scheduling a ride-along, complete this Ride-Along Request Form.
+You may also contact the Columbus Police Patrol Administration office at (614) 645-4580 to schedule.
 All candidates are required to participate in a ride-along prior to the start of an academy.
-Please advise the Patrol Administration Office that you are a candidate.

 Military Personnel and Veterans